Trahloc/midi-qol/Getting Started.md

 #### Active Token Effects
 This adds to the list of effects you can apply for things like vision lighting and so on.

+#### Effect Macros
+Allows you run a macro when an effect is applied/created/toggled.

+#### Template Macros
+Allows you to run a macro when a template is created/entered/exited.

 #### Active Auras
 This allows effects to be applied to nearby tokens without having to trigger any items.
 Think Paladin's Aura of Protection